We may earn income from links in this post. Please read this Disclosure for details.

 Once you’ve mixed the beaten eggs with the chopped watercress, onion, tomatoes and garlic, it’s easy to fry up a batch of these fritters on a non-stick griddle ( I love the Delonghi Livenza All-Day Grill) or large frying pan.

 The key to making them crispy is to try not to pack too many fritters into the pan or onto the griddle at the same time.

-Tortitas de Berro con Queso or Watercress Omelettes with Dry Cheese
+Tortitas de Berro con Huevo / Watercress Pancakes with Egg

 If you can’t find grated Zacapa or Cotija cheese, use feta cheese (preferably Dodonis) or Parmesan.
 The peppery taste of the watercress is nicely complemented by the saltiness of the cheese.